abpframework/abp/docs/en/Modules/Database-Tables.md

 ### IdentityServerClientIdPRestrictions

-This table can be used to store information about identity provider restrictions of a client, including the identity provider and client id.
+This table can store information about the identity provider restrictions of a client, including the identity provider and client id.

 #### Foreign Keys